thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ### Exercise

-##
+Turn to a partner and explain what Knex.js is in your own words.

 ## Why is Knex.js useful?

-It helps to avoid bugs in SQL statements, and prevents against certain kinds of security vulnerabilities.
-In theory, it also allows you to switch databases without changing all of your code to query data.
-Knex provides an interface to a handful of different relational databases other than PostgreSQL, such as MySQL, Oracle, sqlite, and others.
+Knex.js allows developers to build Node.js web applications that can create, read, update, and destroy the rows, tables, and even databases of a relational database system like PostgreSQL.

+[INSERT DIAGRAM OF A DATABASE-DRIVEN, FULL-STACK WEB APPLICATION]

+Knex.js also helps developers avoid writing bugs in SQL commands and prevents against SQL injection attacks.

+[INSERT EXAMPLE OF AN SQL INJECTION ATTACK]

+And because the same Knex.js API works across many relational databases, such as  Postgres, MSSQL, MySQL, MariaDB, SQLite3, and Oracle, in theory, you could switch to a different database system without changing any of your Node.js code.
+However, most production web applications have a fair bit of highly optimized code that's specific to database system.
+But it's certainly possible that it can be converted as well.

+### Exercise

+Draw a diagram of a database-driven, full-stack web application.
+Identify which part uses Knex.js and how it works.

 ## Something